Web Mapping with the IUENNA Project

 The following HTML code shows a minimalist web mapping integration using Leaflet:

-Below is an embedded example of a live web mapping application powered by Leaflet:
+Below is an embedded example of a live web mapping application powered by Leaflet.
+Use the layers button in the top right to filter details:

 Using GenAI Tools